Health & Voluntary Benefits Association (HVBA) Releases 2025 “Insights That Matter” Poll Report Update with Trends in Healthcare and Benefits

 jjenkins@vbassociation.com

-Health & Voluntary Benefits Association (HVBA) Releases 2025 “Insights That Matter” Poll Report Highlighting Key Trends in Employee Benefits
+Health & Voluntary Benefits Association® (HVBA) Publishes Second Edition of 2025 “Insights That Matter” DIR Poll Report – Revealing Fresh Industry Trends and Emerging Priorities

 Mount Laurel, NJ – The Health & Voluntary Benefits Association® (HVBA) today announced the release of its annual Insights That Matter: HVBA DIR Poll Results report, presenting a comprehensive look at the issues shaping the future of health and voluntary benefits in the U.S. workforce.
 Drawing from more than 24,000 responses across 35+ industry polls, the report highlights the priorities, concerns, and emerging solutions driving the healthcare and benefits landscape in 2025.